Goz3rr/SatisfactorySaveEditor/README.md

 Features include:
 * View all save data in a more human readable format
 * Manually edit data tags
-* Enable the minimap
+* Enable the ingame minimap
 * Change your inventory size
-* Unlock all milestones, including unreleased ones
+* Unlock all milestones (to make a testing map, for example)
 * Delete things from your save
+* Search your save for certain information
+* Determine the location of resource nodes
+* Edit the contents of containers and your inventory
+* Edit your player position to teleport yourself
 * More coming soon

 Written in C# using WPF for the user interface.